 The plan will not cover the excluded medical benefits listed in this section (or anywhere else in this Member Handbook) except under the specific conditions listed.
+Even if you receive the services at an emergency facility, the plan will not pay for the services.
 If you think that we should cover a service that is not covered, you can file an appeal.
 For information about filing an appeal, refer to Chapter 9.